.NET MAUI (RC1) New Features – Release Candidate 1

 Layouts and Controls

-Another new feature of .NET MAUI Release Candidate 1 is that Microsoft adds (more than 40).
+Another new feature of .NET MAUI Release Candidate 1 is that Microsoft adds new layouts and controls (more than 40).
 All these layouts and controls are prepared and optimized to be able to adapt to any type of user interface (both for mobile applications and desktop applications).

 These more than 40 controls are mainly divided into 3 categories: